Northwestern Memorial Hospital Named Level 2 Center of Excellence Designation by Huntington Disease Society of America

 The Huntington disease clinic at Northwestern Memorial launched in May of 2015 and is supported by Dimitri Krainc, MD, PhD, Aaron Montgomery Ward Professor and chair of The Ken & Ruth Davee Department of Neurology at the Northwestern University Feinberg School of Medicine.
 Dr. Krainc has helped to lead the department in finding key molecular pathways which would help to develop therapies for Huntington’s disease and other neurodegenerative diseases.

 The multidisciplinary clinic, dedicated to research and comprehensive treatment for patients battling Huntington’s disease, provides a collaboration of specialists including neurologists, neuropsychiatrists, neuropsychologists, genetic counselor and social workers, as well as neurology nurses and a rehabilitation therapy team.

 Northwestern Memorial also offers the only “at risk,” or “presymptomatic” support group in the area for people with a family history of Huntington’s disease.
 Learn more here.
-Visit the HDSA website for the full list of centers.

 For more information on the Northwestern Medicine Huntington’s disease clinic, click here.
 To make an appointment, please call 312.695.7950.